List of tallest buildings in Rotterdam: 2000s–present

 Rotterdam's skyscraper boom continued in the 21st century.
 A major redevelopment is the Kop van Zuid area, including Wilhelminapier, located on the south bank of the Nieuwe Maas, which had been planned since the late 1980s.
 Many of the city's tallest buildings came into fruition there, including the World Port Center, designed by Norman Foster, in 2001, and Montevideo in 2005.
 The latter is designed by the principal of Dutch architectural firm Mecanoo, Francine Houben, making it one of the tallest woman-designed buildings in the world.
 They would be followed by Maastoren, New Orleans, and lastly De Rotterdam in the early 2010s.
 De Rotterdam is notable for its design, consisting of stacked, interconnected blocks.
 Together, the five skyscrapers make up half of the current ten tallest buildings in the Netherlands.

 The Maritiem District in Stadsdriehoek, where the Witte Huis was built, was another centre for high-rise construction, with new skyscrapers such as Waterstadtoren (2004), The Red Apple (2009), and UP:Town and 100Hoog in the 2010s.
 A new eastern high-rise was completed in the Erasmus University Medical Center campus in 2012, as part of a major renovation.
 The new tower, along with its older companion, form the two tallest buildings in Dijkzigt.
 In 2021, construction was complete on De Zalmhaven, in Scheepvaartkwartier.
 It is currently the tallest building in Rotterdam, and the first skyscraper to surpass 200 m (656 ft) in height, being 215 m (705 ft) tall.
 The mixed-use tower has 256 units across 60 storeys, as well as offices, a restaurant, a roof garden, and a fitness centre.
 The tower is part of a complex with two shorter high-rises, named the Kaan Towers.

-Another significant addition in the 2020s is the Cool Tower (Cooltoren in Dutch), distinguished by a protruding "mid-crown" in the centre of the building.
+Another significant addition in the 2020s is the Cooltoren (Cool Tower in English), distinguished by a protruding "mid-crown" in the centre of the building.
 Currently under construction are the Post Tower and the Baan Tower, both skyscrapers over 150 m (492 ft).
 The latter, with a facade described as "black marble", offers amenities such as a rooftop pool and a spa, and is expected to be complete in 2026.
 Two projects are planned that could exceed De Zalmhaven in height.
 The 220 m (722 ft) Codrico, designed by New York City-based SHoP architects, will be located on the site of a former industrial factory.
 The RISE complex will add 1,500 apartment units with half designated for social or mid-market housing via three towers.
 The tallest, Hofpleintoren, would be 286 m (938 ft) tall.